 This lesser known bear looks very cute because of its big round ears and fluffy appearance.
 Its name comes from its long and curved claws in the fore paws.
 It has a long muzzle surrounded by a fluffy mane.

-This another less know species lives in South Africa.
+This another less know species lives in South America.
 It has a very cute, short muzzle, and big eyes.

 Asian Black Bear